ministryofjustice/developer-playground/README.md

 ### Lock files

-The Tooling Procurement Centre does not allow `.lock` files in sourcecode.
+The TPC does not allow `.lock` files in sourcecode.
 The reason is a difference in perception and one that is up for debate.

 Imagine our CI environment is ironclad, we have multiple checks firing off in GitHub Actions and every inch of our code is monitored by our **T**est **D**riven **D**evelopment (TDD).
 In this scenario, why do we deprive ourselves of security updates in package managers?
 Why do we prevent security updates from being installed at the CI stage?

 The short answer is, we shouldn't.
-We should rest assured and feel safe that our CI checks and tests will protect and inform us, should security updates impact our applications ability to function.
+We should feel safe that our CI checks and TDD will protect and inform us, should security updates impact our applications ability to function.

 For this reason, we DO NOT push `.lock` files to the repository.
 We use TDD to it's fullest and allow security updates